snarkhunter/oofcanvas/manual.md

    `adwaita-icon-theme`, as well as their automatically installed dependencies.
 (Type `sudo port install gtk3`, etc.)

-       OOFCanvas can use either X11 or native Quartz graphics.
+   On a Mac, OOFCanvas can use either X11 or native Quartz graphics.
+   Which one it uses depends on which version of Gtk3 and Cairo are installed.
+Other than that, OOFCanvas does not explicitly depend on the graphics back end.

    The default in MacPorts is to install the X11 variants of packages.
-       To use Quartz instead, add the line `-x11 +quartz` at the end of the file `/opt/local/etc/macports/variants.conf` before
+   To use Quartz instead, add the line `-x11 +quartz` at the end of the file `/opt/local/etc/macports/variants.conf` before installing anything.
-       installing anything.

    On Ubuntu (and probably Debian), install `libmagick++-dev`, `libgtk-3-dev`, `libcairomm-1.0-dev`, `python-gi-dev`,